Failure First

 The Research

-120 models evaluated across OpenRouter, Ollama, and native CLIs.
-18,176 adversarial prompts across five attack families and 79+ techniques, versioned JSONL with JSON Schema.
-151 benchmark runs, 2,936 scored results in a unified SQLite corpus.
+257 models evaluated across OpenRouter, Ollama, and native CLIs.
+142,068 adversarial prompts spanning 346 techniques across five attack families, versioned JSONL with JSON Schema.
+38,720 benchmark runs, 140,555 FLIP-graded results in a unified SQLite corpus.

 Supply chain injection: 90–100% ASR.
 Fifty injection scenarios against six small open-weight models.
 Every model treated injected tool definitions and skill files as legitimate instructions.
 No statistically significant differences between any model pair.